How to Use Workforce Productivity Analytics Effectively

 Turnover rate = (Number of separations during the period ÷ Average number of employees) × 100

-A high turnover may raise the cost of recruitment and training, damage morale and reduce growth.
-Tracking employee turnover assists companies in uncovering trends, realigning retention policies and enhancing workforce stability.
+A high turnover may raise the cost of recruitment and training, damage morale, and reduce growth.
+Tracking employee turnover assists you in uncovering trends, realigning retention policies, and enhancing workforce stability.

 7. Employee Engagement